-March 2012 The U.S. Fish and Wildlife Service released an environmental assessment of the proposed refuge area that garnered significant public support.
+March 2012 The U.S. Fish and Wildlife Service (USFWS) released an environmental assessment of the proposed refuge area that garnered significant public support.

 “People, like my children who grew up here, and at Glacial Park have searched for mussels in the Nippersink Creek and pulled garlic mustard to restore the landscape.

 July 2012 The Director of the U.S. Fish and Wildlife Service authorized the formal establishment of Hackmatack National Wildlife Refuge.
 During the August 15, 2012 dedication ceremony at Glacial Park in Ringwood, Illinois, Secretary of the Interior Ken Salazar spoke on the importance of the extensive grassroots efforts that had led to the refuge’s establishment.